William de Montacute -17 April 1355

 ‘Not well.
 I have my own men, and some of Lord James’ welshmen, and there are confirmed promises of men from virtually every lord we have contacted.
 It is the supplies; cooking utensils, tents, bows, arrows, swords, pikes, grappling irons, tunics, and a thousand other things, which are causing my biggest headache.
 I fear that without proper funding I cannot continue.’

-‘Then you will be happy to know that your problems are now over.
+‘I enjoy being the bearer of good news.
+You will be happy to know that your problems are now over.
 All you have to do is visit Samuel Harman at the Dolphin further along the quay and give him this warrant and you’ll find and there are virtually limitless funds waiting for us!’
 Samuel is De la Pole’s agent and he is making an advance to fund our war against the Armagnacs.
-He urges us to spend carefully but to make sure the army is short of nothing it needs to be successful.’
+He urges us to spend carefully but to make sure the army is short of nothing it needs to be successful.
+Prince John’s role will be to do all the clerical work to make the mobilisation happen, but of course his presence will give you just that extra edge of authority.

 The Prince’s voice acquired a conspiratorial tone.
 ‘If we can deal with the Armagnacs expeditiously, I am in fact planning to do slightly more than originally intended.’

-‘Now, excuse me, Henry.
+‘Now, excuse me, Henry, John.
 I need to talk to William about a private matter.’

 William found Henry at breakfast the following morning.
 His downturned mouth said everything.
 His good spirits had obviously evaporated.